joystickgrindhouse-debug/Rivalislive/README.md

 This application uses Firebase for backend services.
 The Firebase configuration is pre-configured in `live_mode/js/firebase.js`.

+**Authentication:** This Live Arena module integrates with the main Rivalis Hub at `https://rivalishub.netlify.app` for user authentication and login.

 ## Running Locally

 The application is served via a simple Node.js HTTP server on port 5000.